-The meeting is expected to include four sessions that focus on the following topics: (1) complex adaptive and other novel investigation designs; (2) data from foreign countries; (3) real-world evidence; and (4) biomarkers and surrogate endpoints.
-Within each session and following all sessions there will be an opportunity for public comment.
+The meeting included four sessions that focused on the following topics: (1) complex adaptive and other novel investigation designs; (2) data from foreign countries; (3) real-world evidence; and (4) biomarkers and surrogate endpoints.
+Within each session and following all sessions there was be an opportunity for public comment.

 The FDA is seeking information and comments from a broad range of stakeholders, including representatives of regulated industry, consumer groups, academia, veterinarians, and food producers.

 The input will inform the development of guidance addressing the incorporation of the alternative approaches listed above into proposed clinical investigation protocols and applications for new animal drugs.
 Public input on the use of data from studies conducted outside the U.S. to support a food additive petition will inform a separate guidance about the investigational food additive process.
 To facilitate the development of these guidance documents, the FDA has questions on the meeting topics we ask you to consider.

 The development of guidance is required under section 305 of the Animal Drug and Animal Generic Drug User Fee Amendments of 2018.

 Johns Hopkins University – Montgomery County

 9601 Medical Center Drive